slausmeister/AutoHDR/readme.md

 # Architectural Concerns

 Our model has 8 settings to play with. *Exposure* adjusts overall brightness, ensuring a balanced level where both shadows and highlights retain detail without overexposure or underexposure. *Contrast* controls the difference between dark and light areas, essential for HDR. *Highlights* manage brightness in lighter parts, crucial for avoiding overexposure and maintaining detail in bright regions. *Shadows* adjust brightness in darker areas, vital for revealing details without making them unnaturally bright.
 Similarly one can adjust *Whites*, *Blacks*, *Vibrance* and *Shadows*.
 That is why our model needs to understand the effect of the settings on both the darkest and the brightest areas of the images at the same time.
 In other words, we have long range dependencies.
-Our choice therefore lands on a Vision Transformer.
+Our choice therefore lands on the Vision Transformer introduced in [Dosovitskiy et al., 2020].

 The settings are all in the interval (-100,100) except for Exposure which lies in (-5,5).
 So, we scale all these intervals down to (-1,1) and train our model to $(-1,1)^n$ by choosing $\operatorname{tanh}()$ as the final activation of our ViT.
 After training we rescale the logits to use them in Lightroom.
 To use the standard Google ViT, we replace the final layer as follows: